primefaces/primefaces/docs/15_0_0/components/effect.md

 http://docs.jquery.com/UI/Effects

 ## Effect on Load
-Effects can also be applied to any JSF component when page is loaded for the first time or after an ajax request is completed by using _load_ as the event name.
+Effects can also be applied to any Jakarta Faces component when page is loaded for the first time or after an ajax request is completed by using _load_ as the event name.
 Following example animates messages with pulsate effect after ajax request completes.